 Altitude Sickness, Acute Mountain Sickness (AMS) can develop at any altitude over 2,000 meters.
-The early symptoms are headache, extreme fatigue, and loss of appetite.
+The early symptoms are a headache, extreme fatigue, and loss of appetite.
 Some people become breathless at rest.
 AMS is the result of fluid accumulating in parts of the body.
-Where it does not belong: in the brain, in the lungs or both.
-When mild symptoms develop, it is a signal that you must stay at that altitude until symptoms have gone away.
+Where it does not belong: in the brain, in the lungs or both, when mild symptoms develop, it is a signal that you must stay at that altitude until symptoms have gone away.
 Never ascend with any symptoms of AMS!
-Usually within one or two days you will feel well and can continue your trek.
+Usually, within one or two days, you will feel well and can continue your trek.

 Prevention of Altitude Illness: